 On May 29th, 2016, a passenger of an SUV died due to her injuries in a motor vehicle accident in which the SUV drove off of a cliff in Hana, Maui.
 The other passenger suffered critical injuries and was flown to the Maui Memorial Medical Center for treatment.
 The vehicle fell about 200 feet.

-On June 20, 2016, a 77 year old woman was injured when she was hit by a car in Makiki, Honolulu.
+On June 20, 2016, a 77-year-old woman was injured when she was hit by a car in Makiki, Honolulu.
 The woman was a pedestrian and the driver of the car was a 22 year old.
 The collision occurred near the intersection of Hassinger Street and Piikoi Street.
 The woman suffered critical head and internal injuries.
-The Honolulu Police Department is investigating the accident and have indicated that the woman was not in a marked crosswalk.
+The Honolulu Police Department is investigating the accident and has indicated that the woman was not in a marked crosswalk.
 Even though she wasn't in a crosswalk, HPD is investigating the collision as a negligent injury crime.

-On June 19th, there was also a moped accidentwhich caused serious injuries to a 58 year old man.
+On June 19th, there was also a moped accident that caused serious injuries to a 58-year-old man.
 It has not been reported how the accident occurred; however, it is confirmed that the driver of the moped was not wearing a helmet.